How To Organize A CryptoParty

 Regular Meeting Night

-In order to build a sustainable movement, you want people to form social bonds.
-A regular meeting night for crypto angels, organizers, etc might serve that purpose.
-Have fun and share.
+In order to build a sustainable movement, people need to (and will) form social bonds.
+A regular meeting night for crypto angels, organizers, and others helps with that.
+It is also a space where new ideas have room to emerge!

 There's been a CryptoParty assembly at the CCC congress since the movement started.
 It helped us a lot to connect worldwide and exchange experiences.